Ashley Madison's infidelity business a saucy pitch for Hollywood

 "There's a number of women in this position too, it's not all about men, it's a turning point in marriage," she said.

-"Justified" scriptwriter Jennifer Kennedy will co-write the series with Ian MacDonald.
+"Justified" scriptwriter Jennifer Kennedy will write the series.
 Hazlett declined to say which networks the show is being pitched to and whether any deals are close to being made.

 After a hacker group breached the Ashley Madison website and published details of the site's clients last week - some of which included email addresses of U.S. government officials - the attack has sparked extortion attempts and at least two possible suicides, according to Toronto police.